szaza/tensorflow-example-java/README.md

 Is it much slower than the TensorFlow Python or TensorFlow C++ API? <br/>
    No, because it communicates through Java Native Interface (JNI)

+## News about YoloV3 support

+The current solution doesn't support the YoloV3 model and unfortunately, I do not have time to implement it, however I would be very happy if I could help to implement and I could review a PR with this feture.
+For this reason I've started a new branch here: https://github.com/szaza/tensorflow-java-examples-spring/tree/feature/add-yolov3-support; If you are interested in this feature and you would like to be a collabortor, please add a comment for this thread: https://github.com/szaza/tensorflow-java-examples-spring/issues/2;

+Many-many thank for any support!